roedoejet/mothertongues/docs/start.rst

 2. Write a valid Mother Tongues Language configuration file.
 See :ref:`validation`
 3. Write valid Mother Tongues data resource configuration files.
 See, :ref:`validation`

-Then, build either with the command line:
+Then, build with the command line:

 .. code-block:: bash

     mothertongues prepare <path_to_language_configuration>
     mothertongues run

-Then open your browser at ``localhost:5000``
+And open your browser at ``localhost:5000`` to see your dictionary.

 or build with Python: